amathis726/self-steering-ue4-beta/readme.md

 <img src="media/newPath_shoulder.PNG" width="500px"><br>
 </h2>

 With this more carefully-created dataset I then trained the CNN using the <b>steerPred_steerPredict</b> notebook.
 With this data I was able to get much better losses, eventually ending up around .005, a major improvement.
 For some reason that I don't really understand, I wasn't able to get my training loss to be less than my validation loss, as I was advised to in the fast.ai course (suggesting underfitting), but the results looked good and my predictor was giving me steering values somewhat close to my targets.
 Later, I realized using resnet34 for transfer learning was probably overkill for this problem.
-I wasn't trying to really recognize anything but line angles and a simpler architecture would be more efficient.
+I wasn't trying to really recognize anything but line angles and a simpler architecture would be more efficient and maybe give better results.

 Using the same setup for Unreal as described above, I finally got my vehicle to stay between the red lines.
 I implemented a control override that allows the user to nudge the vehicle either left of right, to test it's abilitiy to correct its steering and stay on course.

 Admittedly, and by design, this was a very simple case.
 I figured the next step was to add some gentle curves to the path and see how it handled those.
-I had assumed, from the beginning, that I would have to expand my dataset to include data that would teach the CNN to navigate curves, but as I started to think of approaches to do this, I thought why not just make a curve and see how it handles it without adding any new data?
+I had assumed that I would have to expand my dataset to include data that would teach the CNN to navigate curves, but as I started to think of approaches to do this, I thought why not just make a curve and see how it handles it without adding any new data?
 Amazingly, the vehicle was able to navigate the curve with no new training.
 I find it fascinating and exciting that the training generalized well enought that it didn't need new data to tell it how to handle a path that wasn't totally straight.

 <p align="center">
 <img src="media/newPath_curve.PNG" width="500px"><br>
 </h2>

-As I built my path longer and it began to bend back toward itself I found that the predictor would get confused sometimes and drive off the road when its steerCam could see other parts of the path.
+As I built my path longer and it began to bend back toward itself I found that the predictor would get confused sometimes and drive off the road when its steerCam could see other distant parts of the path.
 I was able to solve this problem by reducing the steerCam's and dataset's vision range.
 I cropped the top half and angled the steerCam down slightly so it was looking more at the path directly in front of it and not all the way to the horizon.
-This not only reduced my training and prediction times, but also made a vehicle that stayed on the path better, regardless what was further up along the road or at its periphery.
+This not only reduced my training and prediction times, but also made a vehicle that stayed on the path better, regardless of what was further up along the road or at its periphery.

 <p align="center">
 <img src="media/croppedImages.PNG" width="700px"><br>